Animal Collective: Sung Tongs, Feels, and Strawberry Jam

-2007–present

 Merriweather Post Pavilion

 The band toured extensively throughout 2007, completing several American and European tours.
 Beginning in May 2007 the band debuted a brand new batch of post-Strawberry Jam live songs.
 These songs were written in an intense two-week session before the tour, months before the release of Strawberry Jam.
 On October 5, 2007, the band, in its full four-man line up (as opposed to its three-man lineup performances in 2007 and 2008) made their national television debut on Late Night with Conan O'Brien performing the song "#1" in support of Strawberry Jam.

 On March 12, 2008, Water Curses EP leaked and was released on May 5, 2008.
 On April 9, the song "Water Curses" was released by itself digitally.

 In early 2008, sans Dibb, the collective entered the studio to record tracks for their eighth studio album.
 The album, entitled Merriweather Post Pavilion after the outdoor concert venue, officially was announced on the band's official website on October 5, 2008 and was released January 6, 2009.
 It became the band's most commercially successful album, peaking at number 13 on the US Billboard 200 and selling over 200,000 copies.
 The first single released from the album was "My Girls".
 The band set to tour throughout Europe and US in 2009, notably being one of the headlining acts at September's ATP New York Festival, where Lennox also performed a solo set as Panda Bear.

 Starting with their first tour dates in early 2009, the band introduced "What Would I Want?
 Sky".
 This song was also part of a BBC Session recording, and the May 2009 tour saw the debut of "Bleed" - both of these songs later were included on their Fall Be Kind EP.
 On May 7, the band made their second television appearance, on the Late Show with David Letterman, performing the single "Summertime Clothes" from Merriweather Post Pavilion.
 The appearance included the regular three-man lineup indicative of their 2007–2009 tours, which excluded Josh Dibb.
 Four dancers draped in sheets also appeared on-stage behind the band, a first in their live performances.
 The video accompanied the release of the single on July 7, 2009, also featuring remixes by Zomby (Hyperdub), Dâm-Funk (Stones Throw), and L.D.
 In an interview with Pitchfork Media, Portner announced the last single from the album would be "Brother Sport", released November 9 on vinyl with the live B-side "Bleeding".

 The release of the Fall Be Kind EP followed on December 8, which included Merriweather leftovers "Graze" and "I Think I Can", along with "What Would I Want?
 Sky", containing the first legal Grateful Dead sample.
 Also included were "On A Highway" and "Bleed".